dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-mime-messages/load-and-save-email-message/_index.md

 url: /net/load-and-save-email-message/
 ---

-# Load and Save Email Messages

 ## **Load Email Message**

 ### **Load from EML**

 This section describes how to load an EML file into a MailMessage object using the [EmlLoadOptions](https://reference.aspose.com/email/net/aspose.email/emlloadoptions/) class.
 The EmlLoadOptions class provides various options to customize how the EML file is loaded, such as preserving embedded message formats or controlling TNEF attachment loading behavior.

-** Code steps**

 1. Initialize an instance of EmlLoadOptions.
 2. Configure the load options as needed.
 3. Use the [MailMessage.Load()](https://reference.aspose.com/email/net/aspose.email/mailmessage/load/#load_3) method to load the EML file with the specified options.

-**Code sample**

 ```csharp
 using Aspose.Email;